FlamboD/Vaccine-Registration-Portal/README.md

 ## Table of Contents:
 	1. Installation
 	2. Usage
-	3. Rules of the Game.

 ## Installation:
 	1. Download the zip version of the repository.
-	2. Alternatively, clone the repository using the following line:gh repo clone FlamboD/AppFactoryCodeKatas;
+	2. Alternatively, clone the repository using the following line:gh repo clone FlamboD/Vaccine-Registration-Portal

 ## Usage:
     1. Ensure you have Python installed on your system